 Entrance Fee: You put the price in donations at the main door

-When you are done with the visit, go to the left.
+After you are done with the visit then go to the left.
 Behind the museum, you will see the central market.

 Stop 5: Central Market